Aerosand/aerosand.github.io/content/docs/ofs/ofsp/03_wmake.md

 ```

-OpenFOAM provides Makefiles to assist development, where:
+OpenFOAM provides Make to assist development, where:

 - The `/Make/files` file specifies the source files to compile and the name and location of the target to generate.
 - The `/Make/options` file specifies compilation and linking options, including header file paths and libraries to link.

-Note that `#include "Aerosand.H"` does not require a path specification because the path will be handled in the Makefile.
+Note that `#include "Aerosand.H"` does not require a path specification because the path will be handled in the Make.

-The following sections discuss different linking approaches and the details of the Makefiles.
+The following sections discuss different linking approaches and the details of the Make.

 ## 3. Direct Linking